MasterKale/Docker-Django/README.md

 ```

 7. Update the **.env** file to specify values for the environment variables defined within
+8. Do a global search of all files here for "appname" and replace it with the actual name of your app
-8. Start Django for development
+9. Start Django for development
     - `docker-compose up`

 ## Components